 Private property rights are vital to economic growth.
 The Index of Economic Freedom reports that “Haitian protection of investors and property is severely compromised by weak enforcement, a paucity of updated laws to handle modern commercial practices, and a dysfunctional and resource-poor legal system.”
 That means commercial disputes are settled out of court often through the bribery of public officials; settlements are purchased.

 The way out of Haiti’s grinding poverty is not rocket science.
 Ranking countries according to: (1) whether they are more or less free market, (2) per capita income, and (3) ranking in International Amnesty’s human rights protection index, we would find that those nations with a larger free-market sector tend also to be those with the higher income and greater human rights protections.
 Haitian President Rene Preval is not enthusiastic about free markets; his heroes are none other than the hemisphere’s two brutal communist tyrants: Venezuela’s Hugo Chavez and Cuba’s Fidel Castro.

 Haiti’s disaster demands immediate Western assistance but it’s only the Haitian people who can relieve themselves of the deeper tragedy of self-inflicted poverty.

-This article originally appeared at Creators Syndicate, January 20, 2010.
+This story originally appeared at Creators Syndicate, January 20, 2010.